hcmlab/mobileSSI/README.md

 ## License
 Core libraries are released under LGPL (see LICENSE in core folder).
-By default plugins are released under GPL, but invidual licences may apply (see LICENSE file in plugin folder).
+By default plugins are released under GPL, but individual licences may apply (see LICENSE file in plugin folder).
 For 3rd party dependencies see the README file and additional license files.